Distributed Denial-of-Service Attacks

 “During elections, State actors have historically denied access to unfavourable views and information concerning incumbent officeholders.
 In the digital age, technological advances have enabled perpetrators to increase the scope and frequency of these attacks on freedom of expression.
 One common practice involves the use of Distributed Denial of Service (“DDoS”) attacks, where a network of online systems is compromised and directed to flood another online system with Internet traffic, effectively rendering the target inaccessible.
 These attacks have targeted the websites of political parties, journalists and media outlets, and human rights defenders and civil society organizations.
 Perpetrators have also targeted the websites of States’ election commissions, which publicize critical information such as changes to ballot locations.
 DDoS attacks are also potentially a cover for coordinate hacks on voter registration and other electoral databases and other attempts to steal the data of voters, candidates and public officials.
 Given that online media have become the primary resource of news and information for many voters, and the integration of electronic systems into electoral processes, DDoS attacks are likely to increase in magnitude and frequency.
 Furthermore, in the Internet of Things era, the growing number of connected devices makes them attractive targets for DDoS attacks.”

 Given their similarity to internet shutdowns, DDoS attacks, whether committed by a state or non‑state actor, infringe the right to freedom of expression.
-They are usually well hidden, covert and illicit in nature, and, accordingly, fall foul of the “provided by law” requirement of article 19(3) of the ICCPR.
+They are usually well hidden, covert, and illicit in nature, and, accordingly, fall foul of the “provided by law” requirement of Article 19(3) of the ICCPR.
 They completely disable access to online content, usually during a critical time – such as an election – and they are distinctly disproportionate.
 The UNSR Research Paper further found that DDoS attacks “whether committed by State actors or their agents, are incompatible with Article 19 of the ICCPR” and are “almost always unnecessary and disproportionate measures under Article 19(3).”

 The Inter-American Commission on Human Rights reported in 2013 that DDoS attacks can be extremely disruptive to the exercise of the right to freedom of expression, and, as a result, states are obligated to investigate and properly redress such attacks.
 The principles mentioned above and sentiments relating to access and freedom of expression are implicated by DDoS attacks.
 The UN Guiding Principles on Business and Human Rights can also be relied on when trying to prevent and mitigate DDoS attacks by non-state actors, including the safeguarding of systems infrastructure.

-Recent DDoS attacks
+Examples of DDoS attacks

 In 2017, Freedom House reported: